KyleBanks/unimation/README.md

 ## Installation

-Unimation can be installed by either cloning the Unimation repository into your project, like so:
+Unimation can be installed by either [downloading Unimation as a ZIP](https://github.com/KyleBanks/unimation/archive/master.zip) and unzipping in your project, or by cloning the Unimation repository into your project, like so:

 ```sh
 cd Assets/
 git clone git@github.com:KyleBanks/unimation.git
 ```

-Or by simply [downloading Unimation as a ZIP](https://github.com/KyleBanks/unimation/archive/master.zip) and unzipping in your project.

 ## Usage